artipsingh/udacity-cloud-devops/README.md

-# udacity-cloud-devops
+# Udacity Cloud Devops Nanodegree
-project work for the udacity cloud devops nanodegree
+This repository contains course work as a part of the udacity cloud devops nanodegree

-The ProjectOne folder has all of the work for the first project
+ - Projects are arranged in folders that correspond to the names of the assignments that have been complete